-Here is a summary of what I asked for and the outcome of the project called Back Pain Avenger / Disability in Comics.
-It consisted of a book with comics and a public presentation that took on a life of its own and taught me a thing or two about our fragile yet fascinating human condition.
+Here is a summary of what I asked for and the outcome of the publishing/research project called Back Pain Avenger / Disability in Comics.
+It consisted of a nonfiction book with comics, an extensive literature review, disability analysis, and disability research as it pertains to comics and cartoon history.
+The resulting public presentation to present the research findings took on a life of its own and taught me a thing or two about our fragile yet fascinating human condition.

 Comics are an exciting yet non-traditional medium that can educate and inspire people to look past myths and stereotypes regarding people with disabilities and see us for who we really are: valued contributors to society.
 Living with a disability for decades, it remains important that my creative works not just address this issue as a sidebar--as much of my work has done in the past.
 Rather with the book, "Back Pain Avenger," my goal was to address disability awareness topics head-on, in a memorable format that gets people talking about issues that matter.